 Any other Device related ‘read’ Data e.g. Device Log, Event/Security Log, Firmware Version and Supply Status.

-Some read Service Requests will return data which the Information Commissioner may consider to be ‘personal’; for example, Data relating to levels of debt, or consumption.
+Some SMETS2+ read Service Requests will return data which the Information Commissioner may consider to be ‘personal’; for example, Data relating to levels of debt, or consumption.
 The Devices must Encrypt such information, which means there will be an additional processing step by Users when they receive such Service Response.

+SMETS1 responses do not contain sensitive data.

 Scope